cirruslabs/cirrus-ci-docs/docs/api.md

 !!! note "User API Token Permission Scope"
     It is also possible to generate API tokens for personal accounts but they will be scoped **only** to access personal public and private repositories of a particular user.
-It won't be possible to access private repositories of an organization a particular user belongs and has access to.
+It won't be possible to access private repositories of an organization, _even if_ they have access.

 ## WebHooks